craftcms/docs/docs/cloud/headless-apps.md

 const data = result.data;
 ```

-The 30-second total timeout keeps all attempts and delays within the
-signature’s 60-second lifetime.

 Use narrow tags such as `craft:blog` or `craft:products`, and avoid bursts of
 app-wide invalidations.
 When revalidation throws, Next.js continues serving
 the last successful result and tries again on a later request.